Robert Russell participated in a panel titled "Diversity in Tax Law" presented by the Federal Bar Association's Section on Taxation

 Mr. Skarlatos told Law360 that "...the 2014 guidance, though incomplete, combined with the assumption that cryptocurrency users would comply with generally accepted tax principles, is likely sufficient for the vast majority of cryptocurrency users to at least make a good-faith effort when filing.
 I think that for 95% of the transactions out there, you have enough guidance to know what you should do” under the current regulatory framework, Skarlatos said.

-Caroline D. Ciraolo presented the keynote address "Hot, Questionable, And Secret Money" at the 36th International Symposium on Economic Crime
+Caroline D. Ciraolo presented "Preserving Confidentiality in Cross Border Investigations," at the 37th Annual Cambridge International Symposium on Economic Crime